 - Xuānyuán (轩辕): The legendary birthplace of the Yellow Emperor, the name lately used by his (supposed) descendants as a surname.
 In modern times, the name has also been used to describe objects with celestial powers.
-Lastly, Taiwanese game maker Softstar translated the term as “heavenly,” which naming their best-selling RPG series.
+Lastly, Taiwanese game maker Softstar previously translated the term as “heavenly,” when naming their best-selling RPG series.

 - Xuèyǐng (血影): Popularized by the Shǔshān series of Xianxia stories, this term simply means “blood shadow.”
 In the stories, it is the name of one of the deadliest antagonists.

-- Yīnyáng (阴阳): The Chinese dualistic philosophy of the positive and negative, variously translated as bright-dark, hot-cold, masculine-feminine, etc. A central concept in Chinese cultivation, philosophy, medicine, Wushu, and so on, it is important to know that yīn doesn’t imply evil.
+- Yīnyáng (阴阳): The Chinese dualistic philosophy of the positive and negative, variously translated as bright-dark, hot-cold, masculine-feminine, etc. A central concept in Chinese mythical cultivation, philosophy, medicine, Wushu, and so on, it is important to know that yīn doesn’t imply evil.
 In most applications, a harmonious balance of both elements is sought after.

 - Yōumíng (幽冥): The netherworld or “of the nether.”
 While the above-mentioned Dìyù refers to the afterlife prison for sinners, Yōumíng is a lyrical term for the entire world of the ghostly deceased.
 There is a vague connotation of sadness and mystery too.

 - Yuán (缘): Interestingly, though this character is commonly used in the Chinese language, there are few proper translations online, perhaps because the concept is uniquely Asian.
 To an extent, it means “destiny” or “fate,” but it can also imply “providence.”
 When used to refer to the destined connection between two persons, the meaning further becomes similar to the Shinto concept of musubi.
-Lastly, a common lament in Chinese is yǒuyuán wúfèn (有缘无份).
+Lastly, a common Chinese lament is yǒuyuán wúfèn (有缘无份).
 This means “destined to meet but not fated to be together.”

 - Yuánshén (元神): In Taoism, one’s soul could be elevated into a higher form through careful cultivation.
 The transfigured form, known as yuánshén, is then capable of supernatural abilities such as astral projections.